sarahaime/stock-quote-api/README.md

         "date" : "2021-04-01"
       }
     ```
-  * ✅ A user can get their history of queries made to the api service by hitting the history endpoint.
-The endpoint should return the list of entries saved in the database, showing the latest entries first:
+  * A user can get their history of queries made to the api service by hitting the history endpoint.
+The endpoint return the list of entries saved in the database, showing the latest entries first:

     `GET /history`